mihaiconstantin/bujo/docs/reference/scopes.md

 # TextMate Scopes

-Below are the **TextMate Scopes** that can targeted via the VS Code setting `editor.tokenColorCustomizations"` for color customizations.
+Below are the **TextMate Scopes** that can be targeted via the VS Code setting `editor.tokenColorCustomizations"` for color customizations.

 ## BuJo Entries